Kuahuqiao site: Excavations

 "The culture of Kuahuqiao is very unique.
 It can hardly be compared to any other ancient cultures discovered in the province, and we found it difficult to put it into the cultural chronology within our knowledge."

 In 2001, a second excavation was also carried out.
 In the same year, Kuahuqiao culture was recognised as one of top 10 most important archaeological discoveries of the year in China.

-Kuahuqiao has been entered in the official list of the Monuments of the People's Republic of China since 2006.
+Kuahuqiao was entered in the official list of the Monuments of the People's Republic of China in 2006.

 Discoveries

-During latest excavations, numerous well-preserved organic remains were found.
-They indicate that rice, dogs and pigs had already been domesticated by villagers.
-Thus, it was established that paddy rice cultivation was already practised in China dating back 7,700 years.
+During recent excavations, numerous well-preserved organic remains were found.
+They indicate that rice, dogs and pigs had already been domesticated by villagers and established that paddy rice cultivation was already practiced in China 7700 years ago.
 This evidence was well-dated, and may be the earliest evidence for rice cultivation.
 It was found by a team led by Cheng Zong of Durham University in UK.

 According to Gary Crawford, of the University of Toronto at Mississauga, this new evidence is "an important contribution to understanding agricultural origins in the rice regions of East Asia."

 A very early dugout canoe was revealed; this demonstrates the earliest technology for constructing this type of watercraft in China, and perhaps the world.

 The earliest domesticated peach was found here.
 The second oldest remains of peach have been found at Neolithic Tianluoshan site, also in Zhejiang Province.